IFTTT/ConnectSDK-iOS/readme.md

 }
 ```

 When a `Connection` activation finishes, the controller calls this delegate method to inform your app.
-On successs, this method passes back the updated `Connection` and the IFTTT user token.
+On success, this method passes back the updated `Connection` and the IFTTT user token.
 It is important that you save the this token at this point.
 You'll need to pass it with `ConnectionCredentialProvider`, the next time the user visits a Connection page in your app.

 ```
 func connectButtonController(_ connectButtonController: ConnectButtonController,